 On any route, there might be a few stops, or dozens of stops.
-This Termas bus is well marked and is around and down and around the corner from the Los Cedros Hotel.
-Though the bus is loud and smells like exhaust there aren’t chickens or sheep and the passengers are like me – wanting to get where they need to go cheaply and safely.
+This Termas bus is well marked and though the bus is loud and smells like exhaust there aren’t chickens or sheep and the passengers are like me – wanting to get where they need to go cheaply and safely.

 When you think of teams you think of Pancho and Cisco, Tarzan and Jane, Crosby and Hope, Siskel and Ebert, Mickey Mantle and Roger Maris.

 I don’t know these bus guys names but they take time to ask where I am going and get me off at the right corner, two walking blocks from my hotel.

 Riding the bus in Uruguay is not unpleasant.

 I would ride them just to be going somewhere, and have.

 It is sweet that these working men take the time to get me off at my right stop.